Attendance At Orioles Games Down 26 Percent From Last Year

 BALTIMORE (WJZ) — A losing season, and now, empty seats.
-The Orioles are face a huge dip in ticket sales.
+The Orioles are facing a huge dip in ticket sales.

 After losing more than 50 games so far this season, the Oriole’s are now dealing with disappearing fans, as Camden Yards has more and more empty seats this season.